Monday’s ‘Days Of Our Lives’ Spoilers: Kristen Drops A Bomshell, Tony Is Arrested

 Now that everyone knows that Kristen has been pretending to be Nicole in order to return to Salem and get back in the good graces of Brady Black (Eric Martsolf), she’ll have no choice but to come clean.

 The outlet reports that Kristen will offer to cooperate with the police if they give her a plea deal.
-This means that if she gets to escape any real punishment such as jail time, she’ll dish everything she knows, and even confess that Nicole Walker (Arianne Zucker) is still alive and well.
+This means that if she gets to escape any real punishment such as jail time, she’ll dish everything she knows and even confess that Nicole Walker (Arianne Zucker) is still alive and well.

-Of course everyone will be stunned by Kristen’s bombshell, but no one more than Eric Brady (Greg Vaughan), who has been pining away for Nicole since he believed her to be dead last year.
+Of course, everyone will be stunned by Kristen’s bombshell, but no one more than Eric Brady (Greg Vaughan), who has been pining away for Nicole since he believed her to be dead last year.

 When Kristen came to town dressed as Nicole and pushed Eric away he couldn’t figure out why she was being so cold to him.
 Finally, he moved on and explored his feelings with Sarah Horton (Lindsey Godfrey).
-However, if Eric goes off to find Nicole, things could get messy for he and Sarah yet again if Nicole wants to resume her romantic relationship with the love of her life.
+However, if Eric goes off to find Nicole, things could get messy for him and Sarah yet again if Nicole wants to resume her romantic relationship with the love of her life.

 What relationship advice would you give to these two lovebirds? #DAYS pic.twitter.com/xXTnbB2W6D